casper-network/docs/source/docs/casper/dapp-dev-guide/smart-contracts/create-smart-contract.md

 This is the function that starts the code execution and will be the function responsible for installing the contract.
 If you have some setup or initialization required for our contract we can do it in this function.

 #### a) Defining the runtime arguments
-These constants be passed in as runtime arguments at the time of install.
+These parameters will be passed in as runtime arguments at the time of installation.
 Use this pattern of variable definition to collect any type of sentinel values that dictate the behavior of the contract.
 If the entry point takes in arguments then you must declare those as part of the definition of the entry point.

 ```typescript
 let adder_parameter_1 = Parameter::new(ARG_NUMBER_1, CLType::U64);